jwcarr/spelleng/README.md

 The top-level structure of the repo is organized into:

-- `code/`: Python code for constructing SpellEng and running the model.
+- `code/`: Python code for constructing SpellEng and reproducing the results reported in the paper.

-- `data/`: Various JSON data files and NetCDF model result archives.
-The raw corpus files and extracted OED data are not committed to this public repository for copyright reasons.
+- `data/`: Various data files.
+The raw corpus data and extracted OED data are not committed to this public repository for copyright reasons.

 - `manuscript/`: LaTeX manuscript and figures.